node-red/node-red.github.io/about/community/index.md

 #### 1: Pick the right place to post

-For general 'How do I?' type questions, the forum is usually the best place to start.
+For general 'How do I?' type questions, the [forum](https://discourse.nodered.org) is usually the best place to start.
 It has the largest active audience with a very broad range of experience.

-For more details technical questions about the code or internals, the Slack team may be a better place to start.
+For more detailed technical questions about the code or internals, the [Slack workspace](slack) may be a better place to start.
 Just be aware the core developers are mostly in European timezones so you may not get an instant response.

 Here are some of the useful Slack channels to help get you started: